 6. Leave the area once you set the trap and come back in an hour or so and check to see if you’ve caught a cat or if the trap’s tripped.
 You may return to find a possum or raccoon in the trap!
 If that happens, use a broom stick to gently turn the trap over which will open the trap so the animal can flee without you getting close.

 7. It’s best not to leave the trap out all night.
-If you don’t catch a cat by 11 pm, try again the next evening.
+If you don’t catch a cat by 12 am, try again the next evening.

 8. Once you catch a cat, move it to a protected area on a porch or similar site.
 Open up one end of the trap just a little bit, and slide in a short-sided container containing a small amount of water (unless the cat is very agitated; then it’s best to just leave it alone).
-Keep the trap covered until the next morning.
+Keep the trap covered with a towel until the next morning.
 Some cats (particularly “tough” males) will thrash around in the cage; just keep the trap covered to minimize the cat’s anxiety.
 You can also use a caribiner or large paperclip to secure the trap’s doors.
 If you have trapped cats from the same colony, place the cages next to each other to make them more comfortable.